evilmastermind/monstershuffler-backend/README.md

 # Monstershuffler API
 New backend interface for [monstershuffler.com](https://www.monstershuffler.com)

+The purpose of this new interface is to allow other websites and platforms to access monsters and npcs created in Monstershuffler.com

 ( this project is still very incomplete, but you can check its progress if you want to )

 ## Dependencies & tools used